 You’d have to be crazy not to want that sort of dream client.

 In the end, it’s the standard of work you set that will help attract the clients you've always wanted to work with.
-So will pricing your services/products appropriately (as in, higher than you’re thinking, but not laughably so).
+Pricing your services/products appropriately (as in, higher than you’re thinking, but not laughably so) will do the same thing.

 A person who creates amazing logos for local businesses probably shouldn’t say yes to an offer of painting someone’s portrait.
 Setting up a canvas and making an oil painting of someone’s face could be something that logo-maker is capable of doing, but it’s not going to help their logo design business.